City Manager

 About Megan O’Callaghan

-Megan O’Callaghan is Dublin’s sixth city manager, a role she assumed on October 1, 2022.
-O’Callaghan has been serving the City of Dublin since 2014, when she was hired as the City’s Public Service Director.
+Megan O’Callaghan is Dublin’s sixth City Manager, a role she assumed on October 1, 2022.
+She has served the City of Dublin since 2014, when she was appointed Public Service Director, and has since held several senior leadership roles, including Deputy City Manager/Chief Finance and Development Officer, Deputy City Manager/Chief Operating Officer and Director of Public Works.

-O’Callaghan is a graduate of The Ohio State University, where she earned her Bachelor of Science in Civil Engineering degree.
-She attended Capital University Law School, where she graduated magna cum laude and earned her Juris Doctorate while she was working as a full-time engineer.
-She is a registered Professional Engineer and attorney in the State of Ohio.
+O’Callaghan holds a Bachelor of Science in Civil Engineering from The Ohio State University and a Juris Doctor, magna cum laude, from Capital University Law School, which she earned while working full-time as an engineer.
+She is a licensed Professional Engineer and attorney in the State of Ohio.

-Before joining the Dublin team, O’Callaghan worked for the Ohio Department of Transportation (ODOT) as a Deputy Director responsible for delivering the Department’s nearly $2 billion annual construction program.
-She also previously served as Deputy Director for the City of Columbus Department of Public Service, where she managed 700 employees and oversaw the five-year Capital Improvements Plan.
+Prior to joining Dublin, she served as Deputy Director at the Ohio Department of Transportation, where she was responsible for delivering the agency’s nearly $2 billion annual construction program.
+She also served as Deputy Director for the City of Columbus Department of Public Service, managing 700 employees and overseeing the five-year Capital Improvements Plan.

-O’Callaghan is a member of the International City/County Management Association, Ohio City/County Management Association and American Public Works Association.
-She serves on the Department of Civil, Environmental and Geodetic Engineering Advisory Board at The Ohio State University.
-In November 2019, Ohio Governor Mike DeWine appointed O’Callaghan to the State Board of Registration for Professional Engineers and Surveyors.
-She serves on the Public Utilities Commission of Ohio (PUCO) Nominating Council and is also a member of the Mid-Ohio Regional Planning Commission (MORPC).
+O’Callaghan is an ICMA Credentialed Manager and an active member of the International City/County Management Association, Ohio City/County Management Association and American Public Works Association.
+She serves on The Ohio State University’s Department of Civil, Environmental and Geodetic Engineering Advisory Board and has been appointed by Governor Mike DeWine to the State Board of Registration for Professional Engineers and Surveyors.
+She also serves on the Public Utilities Commission of Ohio Nominating Council and is a member of the Mid-Ohio Regional Planning Commission.

-In the community, O’Callaghan fosters rich professional relationships with many City of Dublin partners including Franklin, Union and Delaware Counties, ODOT and the City of Columbus.
-She is President of the Northwest 33 Council of Governments, which founded and leads The Beta District innovation region.
-O’Callaghan also serves on the Dublin Chamber of Commerce Board of Trustees and the Dublin City Schools Business Advisory Council.
+Regionally, she collaborates closely with Franklin, Union and Delaware counties, ODOT and the City of Columbus.
+She chairs the Northwest 33 Council of Governments, which leads The Beta District innovation region, and serves on the Dublin Chamber of Commerce Board of Trustees.
+She also serves as Chair of BroadbandOhio, helping to expand broadband access and digital infrastructure across the state, and is the Vice Chair of Central Ohio Mayors and City Managers Association.

 2023